clairic/user-management-app/README.md

 ```

-## 🌐 TO-DO: Create the Backend using SQL
+## 🌐 TO-DO: Connecting the static web app to Azure using GitHub Actions

 Under construction 🚧